 There will be opportunities to find out more about our latest research through interactive sessions, activities and stalls, and even take part in a mock ‘clinical trial’ – which involves sampling chocolate – to learn more about the process.

-Zahra Aden, patient and public involvement lead for research, said: “Our patients and communities are at the heart of our research, from helping shape the questions we ask, to participating in invaluable clinical trials.
+Laura Henderson, research development manager, said; “Our patients and communities are at the heart of our research, from helping shape the questions we ask, to participating in invaluable clinical trials.
 The open day is an exciting, fun and informative way of sharing our work and saying thank you to them their support during the year.”